 Step 2: Determine the failure mode

 The next step is to determine the failure mode.
-There are many failure modes including fatigue, environmental stress cracking (ESC), tensile overload, high speed impact, use below the materials ductile/brittle transition temperature and more.
+There are many failure modes including fatigue, environmental stress cracking (ESC), tensile overload, high-speed impact, use below the materials ductile/brittle transition temperature, and more.
 Failure mode determination generally involves the use of optical and scanning electron microscopic examination of fracture surfaces in the failed part.
-If the part is involved in a litigation, and the failure analysis therefore cannot alter the condition of the failed part, then we utilize non-destructive testing techniques such as ultrasound and CT scanning.
+If the part is involved in litigation, and therefore, the failure analysis cannot alter the condition of the failed part, then we utilize non-destructive testing techniques such as ultrasound and CT scanning.
 These non-destructive techniques reveal manufacturing defects in plastic parts.